cvilas/guidance/people/leaders_code.md

 - Not micromessage.
 The message that goes to the CEO is the message that goes to the shop floor, is the message that goes to the customer.
 Micromessaging is dishonest.
 - Set high standards for work and behaviours.
 There will be pressure to lower those standards everyday.
 I won't do it.
 - Mentor and train my replacement, so I can move on/continue to learn/create further impact.
-- Aim to pay well.
+- Pay well.
 Rationale:
-  - Minimises turnover and associated reduction in efficiency and customer satisfaction.
   - Low pay sets reduced expectations; high pay incentivises higher performance.
+- Reward and support hyper-performers in every possible way, not just in renumeration.
+Eg: higher autonomy, authority, responsibility
+- Avoid becoming a middle-manager, and save my best performers from similar fate.
+A team of high-agency individuals do not need them.
+Instead, find bandwidth to contribute, expand and sharpen technical skills.

 > I shall encourage my team to call me out if I am perceived to be breaking the code above